After a Fire

 The Fire Department will do its utmost to have someone secure property after a fire.
 They will remove as much water and debris as possible, and protect lightly damaged property.
 If you are out of town at the time of the fire, they will see that your home is protected from further damage as much as possible.

-The Fire Department will notify the Building/Inspection Services if your home has sustained damage as a result of fire.
+The Fire Department will notify the Building/Inspection Services if your home has sustained damage as a result of a fire.
 Before attempting any repairs, please contact the Building/Inspection Services.

 In any event, CALL YOUR INSURANCE AGENT as soon as possible.
 Your insurance company will see that windows, doors, ventilation opening and other openings are boarded up.
 If you rent your property, the owner should see that such jobs are done.

 Often the Fire Department must have the utility services shut off or disconnected as a safety precaution, and also to prevent further damage to the structure and its contents.
-Contact the utility companies to restore the services, or contact the Building/Inspection Services for inspection and approval at prior to restoring the services.
+Contact the utility companies to restore the services, or contact the Building/Inspection Services for inspection and approval prior to restoring the services.

 If you move